MSP Ed Burke Scholarship Endowment

 This scholarship is open to matriculated CSUN students who are members of the CSUN’s Young Democratic Socialists of America Organization.

 Please note: Any change to your enrollment status resulting in less than full time enrollment for any term within the award year will result in a cancellation of your award.

-- Must scholastic achievement, exceptional leadership and participation in community service.
+- Must show scholastic achievement, exceptional leadership and participation in community service.